Shuvamoy/MultiSubdomainFinder/README.md

 Finds Subdomains using Assetfinder Subfinder and Gobuster.

-Created on a hectic afternoon for my friend Gaurav Kumar. :) <3
+Created on a hectic afternoon for my friend Gaurav Kumar. @GDATTACKER-RESEARCHER :) <3